 A percentage of your pay is put into the pension scheme automatically every payday.

 In most cases, your employer also adds money into the pension scheme for you, and you get tax relief from the government.

-If the amount of money you’ve saved is quite small, you may be able to take it all as a lump sum.
-25% is tax free but you’ll have to pay Income Tax on the rest.
+If the amount of money in your pension pot is quite small, you may be able to take it all as a lump sum - 25% would be tax free but you’d pay Income Tax on the rest.